barumau/PanGlobish/eng/109_lexe_orde.md

 ## Prepositions

 A prepositions begins a preposition phrase that tells additional information about the event that the sentence is about.
-There are a handful of real prepositions in Panglobish, as listed below, and the others are verbs that can function in the same way as prepositions.
+There are a handful of real prepositions in Panglo, as listed below, and the others are verbs that can function in the same way as prepositions.

 **a**